stounio/eagle_bank_api/README.md

 # Eagle Bank API - Quarkus Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework to demonstrate a proof of concept for the Eagle Bank API.
+This project is a proof of concept for the Eagle Bank API using Quarkus REST framework.

 ## Project requirements

 * Apache Maven
 * Quarkus CLI
 * OpenAPI Generator CLI
+* GraalVM (for native executable builds)

 ## Generating a new Quarkus project